This article on what churches can learn from Starbucks was written at the Kingsview Village Starbucks.

 Lessons & Questions for Churches.
 Churches need to put more attention and intentionality into the experience people have when they visit, yet most churches leave much of that experience to chance.
 It’s not a question of whether people will have an experience in your church, but whether the experience they receive at your hands is the kind of experience you want them to have.
 Strongly liturgical faith traditions, like my own Episcopal Church, have the capability to provide an intentional, all-encompassing experience, but we don’t provide it as often as we could, because sometimes we just lack sufficient intentionality.
 How much of the experience that your church provides attendees is intentional?
 How much “just happens?”
 What aspects the experience work well?
 What needs to be added or improved?

 Reason 6: Starbucks stores provide a gathering space.
 Starbucks aims to be not just a coffee shop, but also a “neighborhood gathering place” and “a part of the daily routine.”
 Some have observed function as socially necessary “third space” – a neutral, common ground where people of many different persuasions can meet, connect, make friends, make plans, and get things done.
-Some say they are “the Church of the 21st century.
+Some say they are “the Church of the 21st century.”

 Lessons & Questions for Churches.
 Churches used to provide that “third space,” where diverse people from neighborhoods gathered in community as part of their daily routines.
 But now, more often than not, they stand apart from the communities they are called to serve.
 What is your church’s relationship to its neighborhood?
 Does it serve the community?
 When it serves the community, does it do ministry to the community, or does it do ministry with the community?
 How could the relationship change for the better?

 Reason 7: Starbucks stores provide a welcoming sense of community.
 Have you noticed how when you show up at a Starbucks, several employees greet you and ask you how you are doing?
 They actually seem to be happy to see you.
 And amazingly, the smile on their faces when they greet you almost always seems to be real.
 They seem to be happy at their jobs, perhaps in large part, because whatever job they are performing at the moment, they seem to believe that their real job – their calling, if you will – is to engage you as part of their little community.
 They treat you as a friend.
 And because they do, you can’t help but like them…maybe even come to trust them.
-And most people would rather by a decent cup of coffee from people they like and trust than the Best.
-Cup.
-Of.
-Coffee.
-Ever. from someone they don’t.
+And most people would rather buy a decent cup of coffee from people they like and trust than the best-cup-of-coffee-ever from someone they don’t.

 Lessons & Questions for Churches.
 For places that are supposed to be all about welcoming community, churches don’t always do the best or most intentional job of creating it.
-Does your church intentionally work at creating a welcoming sense of community from the start?
+To learn from Starbucks, ask yourself: Does your church intentionally work at creating a welcoming sense of community from the start?
 Do your greeters/ushers like their jobs?
 Are they selected because they demonstrated the gift of hospitality?
 Or because there was a job to be done and a warm body to fill the position?
 Do your greeters open the door or wait for the visitor?
 Do they introduce themselves and ask visitors’ names?
 Do they offer to make each visitor a nametag?
 Do your members actually wear their nametags?
 Do all members know that they are in the business of welcome?
 Do church leaders and members make time to talk with newcomers about their needs and gifts?

 Reason 8: Starbucks stores provide familiarity and consistency.
 While each Starbucks store is a little different in its layout, the atmosphere is remarkably consistent from store to store.
 People know what expect, and that makes them feel comfortable and “at home.”
 And while some of the products change seasonally, there is a core that never changes: you can always get your “Pike’s Place.”